-- 8.1 A holder of a Singapore private pilot or professional pilot licence (as required by SASP-1 and SASP-2) must demonstrate at least Operational Level (Level 4) proficiency in the use of English language for radiotelephony communications in order to conduct international operations. - 8.2 A person whose language proficiency is certified below Operational Level (Level 4) is not permitted to exercise his privileges granted under his respective flight crew licence. - 8.3 The licence holder is responsible for maintaining his language proficiency validity.
+- 8.1 A holder of a Singapore private pilot or professional pilot licence (as required by SASP-1 and SASP-2) must demonstrate at least Operational Level (Level 4) proficiency in the ICAO Language Proficiency Rating Scale (Refer to Appendix 1) in the use of English language for radiotelephony communications in order to conduct international operations. - 8.2 A holder of a Singapore pilot licence whose language proficiency is certified below Operational Level (Level 4) invalidates his/her pilot licence.